ShakthiYasas/context-query-simulator/README.md

 | second | The specific second of the minute that the context query need get executed. | False |

 ## Sample context queries from the Context Query Generator
+Executable context query loads can be accesses in sample/.
+These context query loads are transformed excutable CDQL queries genertaed from the CQG.
+This output can be produced in the CQG by uncommenting several lines of code as instructed in src/main/java/Jobs/QueryFetchJob.java.
+There are 3 context query loads provided in samples:
+- tuesday-queries : the set of context queries that are to be requested only within Tuesday of the week from the dataset (Reliastic dataset only considering a context queries worth a day).
+- test-queries-2 :the set of context queries arranged by target location.
+Use this context query set, only when the model needs to be optimized specifically for the context of the target location.
+- test-queries-3 : the random set of context queries in correlating to the business of locations, road networks (traffic) etc. during the week.
+(Most realistic dataset).

+Following are 2 of the example context queries from test-queries-3.json.

 ### Sample Query 1
 `prefix schema:http//schema.org push (targetCarpark.*) when distance(consumerCar.location, targetLocation.geo)<={“value”:500, “unit”:”m”}